jmonlong/manu-vggafannot/manuscript.md

 ### Sorting and indexing short sequencing reads

 Read sorting (see [Indexing paths in GAF files]) was tested on about 30X coverage of Illumina HiSeq paired-end 150bp reads for the HG002 sample.
-The plain gzipped GAF file with about 682 million reads was sorted and compressed in 6h32 using a single sort thread and about 2GB of memory (Table @tbl:readsorting_summary).
+The plain gzipped GAF file with about 682 million reads was sorted with `vg gamsort` and compressed with `bgzip` in 6h32 using 6.47 hours of CPU time and about 1.9 GiB of memory (Table @tbl:readsorting_summary).
-Indexing the sorted GAF with `tabix` took 18 minutes.
+Indexing the sorted GAF with `tabix` took 18.6 minutes using 17.4 minutes of CPU time.
 We compared that approach with the existing read sorting implementation in `vg`, which operates on files in the Protobuf-based GAM format[@vg].
-Sorting a GAM with the same reads took 11h47 using a single thread and about 6 GB of memory.
+Sorting a GAM with the same reads took 11h47 using 11h38 of CPU time and about 6.1 GiB of memory.

-In addition to being about twice as fast to sort, reads written in the GAF format (and bgzipped) also take about half the disk space (52GiB vs 108GiB).
+In addition to being about twice as fast to sort, reads written in the GAF format (and bgzipped) also take about half the disk space (52 GiB vs 108 GiB).
 The main reason for this reduced space is that GAF doesn't save the full read sequence, only the path through the pangenome and edits to reconstruct it.
 GAM files produced by `vg giraffe` can also save additional information as annotations, like the mapping time of each read, that are currently not kept when converting to the GAF format.
 Overall, the bgzipped GAF files are half as small and twice as fast to sort for short sequencing reads.